jkingportfolio/CI_PP2_Connect4/README.md

 ### User stories

-1. As a user, I want to understand the aim of the game
+1. As a user, I want to understand the aim of the game.
-2. As a user, I want to chose between playing a friend locally or a computer opponent
+2. As a user, I want to chose between playing a friend locally or a computer opponent.
 3. As a user, I want to be notified as to whos turn it is.
-4. As a user, I want to be notified if my move is invalid
+4. As a user, I want to be notified if my move is invalid.
-5. As a user, I want to be notified of who won the game
+5. As a user, I want to be notified of who won the game.
-6. As a user, I want to be able to see the total wins and draws in the current session
+6. As a user, I want to be able to see the total wins and draws in the current session .
-7. As a user, I want to be able to turn on and off in game music and sounds
+7. As a user, I want to be able to turn on and off in game music and sounds.
-8. As a user, I want to be able to provide feedback to the site owner and confirmation the feedback was sent
+8. As a user, I want to be able to provide feedback to the site owner and confirmation the feedback was sent.

 ### Site Owner Stories

-8. As the site owner, I want users to be able to provide feedback via a contact form
+9. As the site owner, I want users to be able to provide feedback via a contact form.
-9. As the site owner, I want to connect with users via social networks
+10. As the site owner, I want to connect with users via social networks.
-10. As the site owner, I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs
+11. As the site owner, I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs.

 ## Design

 ### Design Choices

-Sentence regarding design choices to be typed here
+The game was designed with a clean simple design in mind.
+Using the original colours of the official game of a blue game board with red and yellow counters.
+This was done to induce a sense of nostalgia to older users and to make the game easily identifiable to younger users who may be new to the game.

 ### Colour